 Pierre-Cyrille Hautcoeur, Angelo Riva, Eugene N. White, Wednesday, July 2, 2014

 The key challenge for lenders of last resort is to ameliorate financial crises without encouraging excessive risk-taking.
 This column discusses the lessons from the Banque de France’s successful handling of the crisis of 1889.
 Recognising its systemic importance, the Banque provided an emergency loan to the insolvent Comptoir d’Escompte.
 Banks that shared responsibility for the crisis were forced to guarantee the losses, which were ultimately recouped by large fines – notably on the Comptoir’s board of directors.
 This appears to have reduced moral hazard – there were no financial crises in France for 25 years.

 While many central bankers feel they are now in unchartered territory, this column argues that history may provide guidance.
 Going back to a time before central banks, it argues that there are long-term cycles in the evolution of monetary policy – governments have alternatively internalised and externalised money creation.
 The key to success is not who runs monetary policy, but how credible they are.

-Barry Eichengreen, Eswar Prasad, Raghuram Rajan 20 September 2011
+Barry Eichengreen, Eswar Prasad, Raghuram Rajan, Tuesday, September 20, 2011